emilianodelia/emilianodelia/README.md

 - 🌱 I know my way around data visualization libraries such as Matplotlib and Seaborn

-- 🌱 I'm familiar with the the Machine Learning Python package scikit-learn and to other machine learning concepts such as supervised and unsupervised learning, putting together preprocessing steps for data preparation and integraring everything into a  seamless train-predict-evaluate cycle using Pipelines
+- 🌱 Familiar with the Machine Learning Python package scikit-learn and to other machine learning concepts such as supervised and unsupervised learning, putting together preprocessing steps for data preparation and integraring everything into a  seamless train-predict-evaluate cycle using Pipelines

 - 🧠 I'm currently looking for Data Analyst Roles all around the EU, in case my profile and projects catch your eye don't hesitate to contact me